tems2548/Real-Time-FFT-Visualizer_project/README.md

 # 🎛️ Real-Time FFT Visualizer

 A Python-based **real-time frequency analyzer** for ESP32 (or any microcontroller) sending sampled ADC data.
-It performs **FFT, RMS, THD, and SNR** analysis, displaying multiple live plots — time waveform, spectrum, spectrogram, and frequency tracking.
+It performs **FFT, RMS and SNR** analysis, displaying multiple live plots — time waveform, spectrum, spectrogram, and frequency tracking.

 ---